Ewan-Selkirk/Dimension-Viewer/README.md

 <img src="img/DimensionViewer.png" width="100%" style="margin: 0px 1rem;">

 ## Configuration
-By modifying the config file, you can change the colour* of the text on a per-dimension basis**, allow showing the dimension in chat messages and change the overall format of the dimension with the ability to use Minecraft text formatting such as underlining, bold and italic fonts.
+By modifying the config file, you can change the colour* of the text on a per-dimension basis, allow showing the dimension in chat messages and change the overall format of the dimension with the ability to use Minecraft text formatting such as underlining, bold and italic fonts.

 The config file is located in `[world name]/serverconfig/dimensionviewer-server.toml`.
 Any changes made will be applied as soon as the config file is saved.